Eiji Kawashima: International career

 In December 2014, Kawashima was named in Japan's squad for the Asian Cup in Australia.
-Kawashima started the tournament well keeping three clean sheets in the group stage matches that saw them through to the quarter–finals.
-However, in a match against UAE on 23 January 2015, he conceded a goal from Ali Mabkhout before Japan equalised and the match was played throughout 120 minutes; ultimately, they were eliminated after losing in penalty–shootout.
+He started the tournament well, keeping three clean sheets in the group stage matches that saw the Samurai Blue through to the quarter–finals.
+However, in a match against UAE on 23 January 2015, Kawashima conceded a goal from Ali Mabkhout before Japan equalised and the match was played throughout 120 minutes; ultimately, the Samurai Blue were eliminated after losing in penalty–shootout.
 Later in June, he kept two clean sheets in a row on 11 and 16 June 2015 against Iraq and Singapore.

-However, after leaving Standard Liège, Kawashima was called up to the national team and lost his place to Shusaku Nishikawa and Masaaki Higashiguchi throughout the rest of 2015 and the beginning of 2016.
-He made his first appearance for the side in twelve months on 3 June 2016, in a 7–2 win over Bulgaria.
-Following this, he spent the rest of 2016 on the substitute bench, as Nishikawa was preferred as the starting goalkeeper instead.
+However, after leaving Standard Liège, Kawashima was called up to Japan’s squad and lost his place to Shusaku Nishikawa and Masaaki Higashiguchi.
+He made his first appearance for the Samurai Blue in twelve months on 3 June 2016, in a 7–2 win over Bulgaria.
+Following this, Kawashima spent the rest of 2016 on the substitute bench, as Nishikawa was preferred as the starting goalkeeper instead.
 On his return as a starting goalkeeper against UAE, he kept the two clean sheets in the process in the World Cup qualification Asia.

 In May 2018, Kawashima was named in Japan's preliminary squad for the World Cup in Russia.
 Eventually, he made it to the final cut of the 23 men squad.
-After being selected for the World Cup, Kawashima started as the first choice goalkeeper for the side and helped the side beat Colombia 2–1 on the matchday 1 of the group stage.
+After being selected for the World Cup, Kawashima started as the first choice goalkeeper for the Samurai Blue and helped Japan beat Colombia 2–1 on the first match of the group stage.
 His performance against Colombia earned him the lowest rating by Web Gekisaka.
 In a 2–2 draw against Senegal, Kawashima was at fault when he attempted to clear the ball, only for Sadio Mané to score.
 Despite the criticism, Manager Akira Nishino gave confidence in Kawashima and gave him the captaincy against Poland.
-Throughout the match, Kawashima captained the side, making many saves, though he conceded a goal from Jan Bednarek, which saw Japan lose 1–0.
+Throughout the match, Kawashima captained Japan, making many saves, though he conceded a goal from Jan Bednarek, which saw the Samurai Blue lose 1–0.
 Due to receiving fewer yellow cards than Senegal Japan qualified to the knockout stage, becoming the only Asian team to do so in the 2018 World Cup.
 In the Round of 16 against Belgium, Japan were eliminated from the tournament after losing 3–2 despite Kawashima's fine performance.
-While receiving criticism for his performance, Kawashima was placed third place for number of saves in the World Cup, according to Opta Sports.
+While receiving criticism for his performance, Kawashima was placed third place for having the highest number of saves in the World Cup, according to Opta Sports.